ahotchkin/ahotchkin.github.io/_posts/2020-11-01-how_katie_couric_inspired_my_react_redux_project.markdown

 ### Theres a Package For That
 Let's take a break from all of the requirements and talk about some of the fun features I was able to add (not that the requirements aren't fun...).
 A couple of times I found myself wanting to include a feature, but I had no idea where to begin.
 If there’s one thing I’ve learned, it’s that there is quite a bit of open source code out there that can really help bring your project to the next level.
 With a bit of Googling and a few YouTube tutorials, I was able to add some really cool elements to my frontend.
-For one, I wanted the user to be able to select a date to and see all information (nutrition, meals, exercises, etc.) for that date, past, present, or future.
+For one, I wanted the user to be able to change the date and see all relevant information for that date (nutrition, meals, exercises, etc.).
 React DatePicker to the rescue.
-This is a great package that pretty much does exactly what I wanted it to do.
+This is a great package that allowed me to accomplish just that.

 <img width="255" alt="date-picker" src="https://user-images.githubusercontent.com/33204849/97806205-76a92c00-1c28-11eb-9b66-93188ac2b761.png">